techge/PRE-list/README.md

 PRE-list
 ========

-List of (automatic) protocol reverse engineering tools/methods/approaches for network protocols
+List of (automatic) protocol reverse engineering tools/methods/approaches for network protocols<br/><br/>

-<br/>This is a collection of 57 scientific papers about (automatic) protocol reverse engineering (PRE) methods and tools.
-The papers are categorized into different groups so that it is more easy to get an overview of existing solutions based on the problem you want to tackle.<br/>Please help extending this collection by using the `tools.ods`.
+This is a collection of 57 scientific papers about (automatic) protocol reverse engineering (PRE) methods and tools.
+The papers are categorized into different groups so that it is more easy to get an overview of existing solutions based on the problem you want to tackle.<br/><br/>

+The collection was started with help of the following two surveys and got extended afterwards:

+* J. Duchêne, C. Le Guernic, E. Alata, V. Nicomette, and M. Kaâniche, “State of the art of network protocol reverse engineering tools,” Journal of Computer Virology and Hacking Techniques, vol. 14, no. 1, pp. 53–68, Feb.
+2018, doi: 10.1007/s11416-016-0289-8.
+* B. D. Sija, Y.-H. Goo, K.-S. Shim, H. Hasanova, and M.-S. Kim, “A Survey of Automatic Protocol Reverse Engineering Approaches, Methods, and Tools on the Inputs and Outputs View,” Security and Communication Networks, vol. 2018, pp. 1–17, 2018, doi: 10.1155/2018/8370341.

+Please help extending this collection by adding papers to the `tools.ods`.

 # Table of Contents